 What was the impact of Know Your Money?

 Over the lifespan of the project 3032 young people engaged with the KYM, exceeding the target of 1144.
 In addition, 715 people took part in accredited financial confidence training against a target of 300.
 Overall the project helped those engaged to save a huge £2,496,956.39 through reduced outgoings against targets of £630,000.00.
-Actes is proud to have played a key role in this hugely successful project which had a significant impact on the financial wellbeing of young people in Middlesbrough.
+Actes is proud to have played a key role in this hugely successful money management project which had a significant impact on the financial wellbeing of young people in Middlesbrough.